CustomerSure

 Data processing principles

-The GDPR defines the following 6 principles for processing personal data:
+The GDPR defines the following 6 principles for processing personal data (which basically means doing anything with data).
+Here’s a quick rundown according to Article 5 of the GDPR:

 a padlock